 It’s not the most attractive tape, but if the gift wrap is going to be trashed or recycled after the gift is opened, who cares?
 People you are giving gifts to probably know you well enough to understand that you’re an eco-warrior.
 Be proud.
 And if you are worried about it, you could decorate the tape.

-This is the paper tape* I use, but you can find it at local office supply stores and on Amazon.
+You can find paper tape at local office supply stores and on Amazon.
 Just steer clear of the types that are “reinforced” because they contain fiberglass filaments, which are plastic fibers.
 This defeats the purpose of using paper tape to be eco-friendly.

 Use up gift wrap that’s already in your house

 If you’ve got wrapping paper you’ve already purchased, please use that up and don’t waste it.
-You can glue small scraps together to make a larger piece in order to waste even less.
+You can glue small scraps together to make a larger piece to waste even less.

 Large piece of wrapping paper made from scraps.